SentioProberDev/SentioProberControl/PackageUpdate.md

 3.)
 Create a new release on GitHub with the new binary archive

-Make sure to manually add the created python package to the release.
+When you create a new release the packages at PyPi.org will automatically be updated.
+You do not have to add any binaries to the release at github because the binaries can now be download from pypi.org (https://pypi.org/manage/project/sentio-prober-control/release/23.1.2/).